How can I Regulate my Periods?

 Having irregular periods can be a source of worry and concern, particularly if you are unsure why they are erratic.
-Stress is one of main and underappreciated triggers for abnormal menstruation, either directly or indirectly.
+Stress is one of the main and underappreciated triggers for abnormal menstruation, either directly or indirectly.
 For example, it can lead a woman to alter her eating and exercise habits, both can contribute to further escalation of the problem.
-Identifying the cause, or causes, means that you can start to explore options for making your cycle more regular.
+Identifying the cause, or causes means that you can start to explore options for making your cycle more regular.

 - “Abnormal Menstruation (Periods).”
 Cleveland Clinic, https://my.clevelandclinic.org/health/diseases/14633-abnormal-menstruation-periods.